-ACE selects up to 35 new CAOs to participate.
-We also will invite 4 or 5 experienced CAOs and presidents to participate in each of the 3 meetings to facilitate conversations and serve as resources.
+The CAO applicants are joined by experienced CAOs and presidents at each of the 3 meetings to facilitate conversations and serve as resources.

 What to Expect